To serve our users, we have developed:

 There are exercises at the end of each section:

-Activities: these are small assignments that you must complete.
+Activities: small assignments that they must complete.

 We do our best to make these courses engaging, useful, and fun at the same time.
 That's why we look for teachers who are passionate about what they do. 😃

-Courses: which we have already discussed.
+Courses: already discussed.

 We offer several paths like these: